shreyashampali/ho3d/README.md

 The download and use of the dataset is for academic research only and it is free to researchers from educational or research institutes for non-commercial purposes.
 When downloading the dataset you agree to (unless with expressed permission of the authors): not redistribute, modificate, or commercial usage of this dataset in any way or form, either partially or entirely.
-If using this dataset, please cite the corresponding paper.
+If using one of these dataset, please cite the corresponding paper.

 	@INPROCEEDINGS{hampali2020honnotate,